hoa-archive/readme-template/readme-template.md

 ## Reflection
 Use this section to discuss any unexpected obstacles encountered and how they were resolved.
 Mention challenges that were overcome and the lessons learned from them.

+Things I learned:
+* Learned this
+* Learned that

 <!--- License Section --->